 This is important: When the young man asked Jesus which commandments to keep in order to obtain eternal life, Jesus quoted from the Ten Commandments of the Law in verses 18 through 22.

-Confusion tends to exist concerning Christ’s words in this Scripture - because He appears to contradict the way the Apostle Paul said to receive eternal life in his New Testament Epistles to the Church.
-However, there is no contradiction when we respect Biblical context.
+Many are confused concerning Christ’s words in this Scripture - because He appears to contradict the way the Apostle Paul said to receive eternal life in his New Testament Epistles to the Church.
+However, there is no contradiction when we respect the Bible's context.
 Once again, Jesus is telling us the way salvation was received before He went to the cross ... under Old Testament Law.
-Some Christians understand that the cross changed these rules ... yet interpret this to mean that only the commandments needed to change.
+Some Christians understand that the cross changed these rules ... yet interpret this to mean that only the commandments changed.
 Instead of the commandments of the Law Jesus spoke of in Matthew 19 - they substitute the “new commandment” he gave to His disciples at the Last Supper - and the two great love commandments He mentioned to some Pharisees.
 Here is what Jesus said in those instances:

 “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another.”

 (Words of Jesus at the Last Supper from John 13:34-35)

 “But when the Pharisees heard that He had silenced the Sadducees, they gathered together.
 Then one of them, a lawyer, asked Him a question, testing Him, and saying, ‘Teacher, which is the great commandment in the law?’
 Jesus said to him, ‘You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets.”
 (Matthew 22:34-40 NKJV)

 keep these “commandments of love”